joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 Now that we have discussed the compute unit more in-depth, we can finally discuss how it all comes together in the _Compute Grid_ and the _Compute Graph_.
 We introduce the _Compute Grid_: A sparse two-dimensional grid-like data structure that models the computation done in every individual cell.
 Essentially, the Compute Grid is the stepping stone between the structure model and the compute graph: it retains the grid-like structure of the structure model, while modelling the calculations according to the compute model.
 It allows for more granular compilation to the compute model, since we can first convert the cells to the compute model and link them afterwards.

 The compute grid is, unlike the structure model, a sparse datastructure.
 This means that we store the cells by their location in a dictionary.
-As will become clear in the next subsection, the compute grid has a lot of empty cells due to optimizations.
+As will become clear in the next subsection, the compute grid has a lot of empty cells due to optimisations.
 We do not want to store these emtpy cells, as such, we store the cells in a sparse datastructure.

 In this subsection, we briefly discuss the straightforward conversion from the structure model to the compute grid.
 Then, we introduce the conversion and embedding of the structures, highlighting why the compute grid is an excellent datastructure.
 Finally, we introduce a part of the Data Model that works closely with the Compute Model to capture the data of the structures.